Skip to main content

 Upgrade to a Modern, Overclocked CPU

-The benchmark results from the AWS-based setup indicate that achieving an average order acknowledgement time as low as 12 microseconds is possible with more advanced CPUs.
-Considering this, an upgrade of the production environment to a contemporary, overclocked CPU is worth pursuing.
-This upgrade is currently on our horizon.
+The benchmark results from the AWS-based setup indicated that achieving an average order acknowledgement time as low as 12 microseconds was possible with more advanced CPUs.
+Production was upgraded to a modern server with Intel® Xeon® w7-2495X running at 4.8GHz (March 2024).
+Results:

 Switch to Commercial JVM with Better JIT